Emperor Heizei

 Emperor Heizei (平城天皇, Heizei-tennō), also known as Heijō-tennō, was the 51st emperor of Japan, according to the traditional order of succession.
 Heizei's reign lasted from 806 to 809.

 Traditional narrative

 Heizei was the eldest son of the Emperor Kanmu and empress Fujiwara no Otomuro.
-Heizei had three Empresses and seven sons and daughters.
+Heizei had three empresses and seven sons and daughters.

 Heizei is traditionally venerated at his tomb; the Imperial Household Agency designates Yamamomo Imperial Mausoleum (楊梅陵, Yamamomo no Misasagi), in Nara, as the location of Heizei's mausoleum.
 The site is publicly accessible.
-Although one of the largest kofun monuments in Japan, archaeological investigations in 1962–1963 indicate that it was constructed in the early 5th century, and that portions of it were destroyed during the construction of Heijo-kyō, calling into question the designation by the Imperial Household Agency.
+Although one of the largest kofun monuments in Japan, archaeological investigations in 1962–1963 indicate that it was constructed in the early 5th century, and that portions of it were destroyed during the construction of Heijō-kyō, calling into question the designation by the Imperial Household Agency.

 Events of Heizei's life

 Before he ascended to the throne, his liaison with Fujiwara no Kusuko, the mother of his one consort, caused a scandal.
 Because of this scandal his father considered depriving him of the rank of crown prince.